Sanix-Darker/sanixdk.xyz/content/blogs/how-i-hacked-my-token-cost-burnt.md

 Nope.
 The world has enough frameworks asking for seven folders, three philosophies, a council of agents, then a meeting about the council.

 Radar has no daemon, API key or model on its default path, but it is still alpha.
-Tiny repositories may not save enough orientation to matter.
-Unsupported languages receive less semantic detail.
+Its job is deliberately limited to navigation.
 Purpose prose still needs a human or an external command chosen by the user.

 The goal is smaller: let expensive agents spend tokens on the change, review and tests, not on discovering the same source file four times.